quinn-rs/quinn/docs/book/src/quinn/data-transfer.md

 ## Unidirectional Streams

 With unidirectional streams, you can carry data only in one direction: from the initiator of the stream to its peer.
+It is possible to get reliability without ordering (so no head-of-line blocking) by opening a new stream for each packet.

 *open unidirectional stream*

 ```rust